fanpu/website/_posts/2022-12-28-central-limit-theorem-and-berry-esseen.markdown

 There are several ways of proving the Central Limit Theorem.
 The proof that we will explore today relies on the methods of moments.
+An alternative measure-theoretic version of the proof relies on Lévy's Continuity Theorem, and makes use of convolutions and Fourier transforms.

 Our goal is to show that $$ Z_n $$ converges in distribution to $$ Z \sim N(0,
 1) $$.
 To do so, we will show that all the moments of $$ Z_n $$ converges to